-1.8.1 Objectives of Commissioning
+1. Objectives

-The objective of commissioning of University facilities is to insure proper, reliable and safe operation of HVAC, plumbing, piping, electrical power and communications systems upon occupancy of each facility.
-Commissioning may also be utilized to assure the proper selection, installation and operation of other building systems, such as architectural systems, at the discretion of the University.
+- a.
+Commissioning shall ensure proper, reliable, and safe operation of HVAC, plumbing, piping, electrical power, and communications systems upon occupancy of each facility. - b.
+Commissioning may also ensure the proper selection, installation, and operation of other building systems, such as architectural systems, at the discretion of the University.